Student Blogging Assignments

 5. If you are using password-protected posts or want to allow students to make their posts private, be sure to include clear instructions for using them.

-4. Optional: In the Moodle gradebook, create a separate category for the semester-long blogging assignments.
+5. Optional: Create a category in the Moodle gradebook for semester-long blogging assignments.

 Resources